FACTBOX-Banks ready to leave pandemic behind as staff return to desks | Business

 "As long as COVID continues to be manageable, we need everyone back in our offices on a consistent basis," Handler said.
 BlackRock Inc:

 The asset management giant has been an outlier on Wall Street so far.
 A spokesperson for the company said it was maintaining its policy of requiring employees to work from office three days a week, a requirement it had put in place in November.
+Bank of America Corp:

+Chief Executive Officer Brian Moynihan said during a New York industry conference that Bank of America will outline flexible working standards over the next six to eight weeks that will adapt to changing conditions.
+"We'll have more formality to the flexibility," to make standards more consistent and fair across business units, he said, adding that the bank's buildings are full and active.
 CANADA Royal Bank of Canada:

 Last month, Canada's largest bank said it was updating its hybrid work arrangement that could see more employees coming to the office.
 "As we move into the fall, I'm asking our leaders and colleagues to come together more often in person," Chief Executive Officer Dave McKay said in a memo.